 • When copying a document use a document holder so that your eyes are not forced to change their focusing power each time you type a new line.

 • If your eyes continue to be dry or tired make an appointment with an optometrist to check your vision.

-A. Bring your most recent prescription if you already have one (or if you are going to a new doctor).
+Bring your most recent prescription if you already have one or if you are going to a new doctor.
 List any medications you are taking as some affect your vision.
 Bring your glasses and contact lenses with you.
-Don’t forget to bring a list of any concerns you may have to share with your optometric physician.
+Don’t forget to bring your list of concerns to share with your optometric physician.

-A. After your eyes have been examined, an optician will work with you to find the right frame for the shape of your face.
+After your eyes have been examined an optician will work with you to find the right frame for the shape of your face.
 They will ask you questions about your lifestyle so that they can fit you with the best lenses and frames to match.
-They will review with you the different types of lens coatings (such as AR anti-reflective coating and Polarized lenses).
-It is important to share with them the activities you enjoy to do and the type of work you do so that they can give you the right pair of prescritption glasses and or sunglasses.
+They will review with you the different types of lens coatings such as AR anti-reflective coating and Polarized lenses.
+It is important to share with them the activities you like to do and the type of work you do so that they can give you the right pair of prescription glasses and or sunglasses.

-A. Many times when glasses are taken on and off over time or if they are worn on top of the head they will stretch out and cause the screws in the hinges to back out.
-Try tightening the screws and putting a small dab of clear nailpolish on the screwhead.
-Be careful not to put it on your eyeglass frame as it may damage the finish.
+Many times when glasses are taken on and off over time or if they are worn on top of the head they will stretch out and cause the screws in the hinges to back out.
+Try tightening the screws and putting a small dab of clear nail polish on the screw head.
+Careful not to put it on your eyeglass frames as it may damage the finish.
 You may also come into any of our stores and we will be happy to adjust them for you.